jetbridge/cdk-nextjs/API.md

 - *Type:* string

-The path to execute `npm run build`.
+The directory to execute `npm run build` from.

 By default, it uses `nextjsPath`.
 Can be overridden, particularly useful for monorepos where `build` is expected to run